inioluwa-1/laravel-bank-app/README.md

 A comprehensive banking application API built with Laravel, featuring user management, transactions, beneficiaries, and dashboard analytics.

+## The frontend used is Vue
+The link to the frontend github https://github.com/inioluwa-1/vue-bank-app

 ## ✨ Features

 ### 🔐 Authentication & Authorization